US defense chief arrives in Kabul on 1st trip to Afghanistan

 Austin’s stop in Afghanistan marks his first return to a U.S. warzone in the Middle East since taking the Pentagon post.
 But he spent a great deal of time in the region during his service as an Army commander.
 Austin, a retired four-star general, served in Afghanistan as commander of the 10th Mountain Division.
 And from 2013-2016 he was the head of U.S. Central Command, which oversees the wars in Iraq and Afghanistan.

 The Afghanistan visit comes at the end of Austin’s his first overseas trip as secretary.
-After a stop in Hawaii, he went to Japan and South Korea, where he and Secretary of State Blinkin met with their defense and foreign ministers.
+After a stop in Hawaii, he went to Japan and South Korea, where he and Secretary of State Blinken met with their defense and foreign ministers.